Dartpixel/textUtils/README.md

 # Features
-TextUtils provides the following features:
+TextUtils provides the following features:-

 1. Remove Punctuation: Removes all punctuation marks from a given string.
 2. Uppercase: Converts the string to uppercase.